olimorris/pyscoutfm/WINDOWS_INSTALL.md

 pip install pyscoutfm
 ```

-4. If you run `pyscoutfm.exe -V` and receive an error, then you need to add python to your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) environment variable
+4. If you run `pyscoutfm -V` and receive an error, then you need to add python to your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) environment variable
 5. Open up the start menu and type `enviro` and you should see the following match:

 <img src="https://github.com/olimorris/PyScoutFM/assets/9512444/c2f8e5a6-0b75-4dd8-af74-bc5d372f0ffb">